About

 Legal Prompting: Teaching a Language Model to Think Like a Lawyer

-Fangyi Yu, Lee Quartey, and Frank Schilder.
-Proceedings of the Natural Legal Language Processing Workshop: NLLP 2022.
+Fangyi Yu, Lee Quartey, Frank Schilder.
+Natural Legal Language Processing Workshop (NLLP), 2022.

 paper